 Your sales team should be filling in gaps in content with real-time question answering, and digging into understanding whether a prospect is actually qualified or not.
 They should then be relaying the questions they’re answering back to marketing to create a flywheel of content that answers every question a buyer can have.
 This content can be blogs, videos, infographics, white papers, e-books—literally anything.
 Just produce it, and produce it often.

 3. Drive traffic, demand, and awareness with paid media.

 Inbound marketing works.
 But adding paid advertising dollars behind it gives that growth jetfuel.
-Be sure to have a clear brand before you do this, however, because a confusing message is going to negatively impact your advertising efforts.
+Be sure to have a clear brand before you do this, though, because a confusing message is going to negatively impact your advertising efforts.
 Map out your funnel, add paid support where you need to fill the funnel up more, and watch your marketing level up before your eyes.